By NZ On Screen Team

 Though a range of events (including famous runs by John Walker and Dick Tayler), are covered, this NFU chronicle of the Commonwealth Games often bypasses the pomp and glory; daring to talk to the injured and defeated.
 The closing ceremonies feature the athletes gathering to "join together".

 This booster's gem marks Canterbury's centennial.
 The original crusaders' dream of a model England colony is re-created, and a progressive 'meat and wheat' narrative underpins contemporary scenes (cricket, church) and much bucolic scenery.
-Trivia: an excerpt from the film opened Heavenly Creatures.
+Trivia: an excerpt from the film features in the opening of Heavenly Creatures.

 Host Graeme Thomson visits Christchurch's Anglican cathedral for TVNZ's long-running religious and choral music show.
 Before its devastation by earthquakes, the cathedral was the city centre and the most celebrated of its gothic buildings: "the most accessible and best known church in New Zealand".

-'Victoria' was the song that started it all for The Exponents.
-Instead of the usual TVNZ studio cheapie that was the norm in the early 80s, it's a film clip, with Christchurch night-life scenes (including the Arts Centre and the deco apartments opposite), a doomed blonde and a fresh-faced Jordan Luck.
+'Victoria' was the song that began it all for The Exponents.
+Instead of the usual 80s-era TVNZ studio cheapie, it's a film clip, with Christchurch night-life scenes (including the Arts Centre and the deco apartments opposite), doomed blonde and fresh-faced Jordan Luck.

 This Media 7 episode examines how Christchurch is dealing with the quakes' aftermath.
-The CEISMIC digital archive's work to preserve the experiences of Cantabrians is profiled; CERA CEO Roger Sutton talks about the key role of media relations; and Gerard Smyth recollects filming When a City Falls.
+The CEISMIC digital archive's work to preserve the experiences of Cantabrians is profiled; CERA CEO Roger Sutton talks about the key role of media relations; and Gerard Smyth talks about the filming of When a City Falls.

 Dapper NZ architecture tour guide David Mitchell looks at the post-war 'Christchurch Style'.
 He focuses on the "brutalism" of Miles Warren (Town Hall, Christ's College hostels) and the "flamboyant" practice of Peter Beaven (the earthquake victims SBS House, and Lyttelton Tunnel's "fifth ship").

-Punk rock was breaking and musical styles changing, but in NZ country music was appointment viewing at 7pm on Saturday.
+Punk rock was breaking and musical styles changing, but in NZ country music was appointment viewing at 7 on Saturday nights.
 The show was filmed in Christchurch Town Hall’s James Hay Theatre, and featured both local and international talent.
 That's Country was hosted by one-time pop star Ray Columbus.

 A Texan stops by "One Day At The Coffee Bar", and confronted by kaftan-wearing, pot-smoking beatniks, tries to enjoy a cuppa.
-Costuming, timing and hammy performances afford this promo legendary status.
-The location was Christchurch's then-hallowed, now long-gone, Victorian Coffee Lounge.
+Costuming and knowingly hammy performances afford this promo legendary status.
+The location is Christchurch's once hallowed, now long-gone Victorian Coffee Lounge.

 Christchurch production The Son of a Gunn Show was a popular 90s after school links show for kids.
 It was hosted by the irrepressible Jason Gunn who wrangled proceedings with the help of alien puppet sidekick Thingee.
 The duo and assorted guests played 'in loco parentis' to a generation of Kiwi kids.